 - a.
 Facilitate the Quality Standards and Accreditation; - b.
 Completion of the Learning System; - c.
 Provision of the Educational Data; - d.
 Provision of Information for Educational Policy Formulation; - e.
-Provision of Information for Educational Assessment; - f.
-Management and Implementation Support of Other Technical Task of MoEC Research and Development.
+Provision of Information for Educational Assessment;

+The target of Management and Implementation Support of Other Technical Task of MoEC Research and Development.